 I’ve often felt like I was either told to do nothing or too much.
 My body had to fit the exercises, no leeway or modification.
 Squats were supposed to be parallel feet, with a 90 degree bend at the knee and hip.
 There were times when this would make me either frustrated and angry or feel just plain rubbish!

 After I qualified as personal trainer, I wanted to work with back pain.
 Originally I was going to have a focus on nutrition but I soon learnt it wasn’t for me!
 As I started to work with these clients I realised that their bodies moved completely differently to the text books, they were frightened to put their body into a particular movement or range, or they weren’t able to do it yet.
 Now we are all taught to modify and regress exercises when needed.
 But what I began to realise was that I also needed to reassure my clients what it was ok not to be able to do something.

 Make the exercise or movement suit the body

-My philosophy became to make sure that exercises or movements, were modified to suit the body.
+My philosophy became to make sure that exercises or movements were modified to suit the body.
 If someone’s knees turned out because that is how they were born, then we turn the toes out and keep the alignment.
-If someone is a bit wonky on one side, instead of honing in and forcing them to be straight, we allow a little bit of play.
+If someone is a bit wonky on one side, instead of homing in and forcing them to be straight, we allow a little bit of play.